DESIGN - ENGINEER - master - mould - manufacture

 Attentions turned to carbonfibre/epoxy composites and the possibilities offered by their superior mechanical properties.
 An autoclave large enough for car sized parts was ruled out on cost.
 Vacuum Infusion became the focus of attention as a realistic alternative and a carbonfibre/epoxy monocoque was designed and manufactured using this process.

 This was combined with a set of Mitsubishi Evo 6 runnng gear.
 (2004)

 The knowledge accrued during this project was used to start producing parts for Prodrive GpN Subaru rallycars, and then subsequently WRC (Mini), GTE (Aston Martin), GT3 (Nissan GTR), CRC (Golf) and now WRX (Megane).
 (2008-2018)

 Today XWorks employs seven people, in addition to the two directors, operating in five hundred square metres of space.
-Five ovens capable of accommodating car sized panels are available for curing purposes along with a paint booth, three axis CNC milling machine and a seven axis three metre reach robot.
+Five ovens capable of accommodating car sized panels are available for curing purposes along with a paint booth, three axis CNC milling machine and a six axis three metre reach robot.